hadleyhzy34/FCPR/README.md

 [@qin2022geometric].
 Details of configuration and training parameters can be found [@qin2022geometric].

-## 4. High Inlier Ratio on Triplet Pairs Initialization
+## 4. High Inlier Ratio on Triplets Initialization

 In order to generate more successfully registered initial poses, more triplet correspondences should be inlier triplet correspondences.
 A triplet correspondences are thought to be inlier triplet correspondences when all three point pairs are inlier pairs.
-Based on this definition, we make analysis on triplet pairs initialization module and evaluate inlier ratio of triplet pairs.
+Based on this definition, we make analysis on triplets initialization module and evaluate inlier ratio of triplets.
 We calculate inlier ratio per scene and visualize inlier ratio distribution through all scenes.
 Figure [\[fig:triplet inlier\]](#fig:triplet inlier){reference-type="ref" reference="fig:triplet inlier"} shows that inlier ratio has